MasonCuchia/github-portfolio/README.md

 # Mason Cuchia's Portfolio

 ## About Me
 I started off my college career at Eastern New Mexico University, where I played division 2 baseball my freshman year.
-After that I transfered to Texas State University for my sophmore year.
+After that I transfered to Texas State University where I will attend my upcoming sophmore year.
 There I will pursue a degree in Computer Science and I am planning to graduate in 2027.

 ## Projects